nicholaswold/fastapi-ipykernel-sandbox/README.md

 To actually start the API server, you can run `poetry run sandbox`.
 That will start the web server, listening on port 8000.

+To run unit tests you can run `poetry run pytest`.